mattespineli/slate/source/includes/_TransactionMonitoring.md

 # Transaction Monitoring

-Evaluate a transfer between accounts, a withdrawal/transfer out from an account, or funding/deposit/transfer in to an account.
+Evaluate a transfer between accounts, a withdrawal/transfer-out from an account, or funding/deposit/transfer-in to an account.

 Validate an internal transfer between accounts:<br>
 `POST https://edna.identitymind.com/im/account/transfer`